closeio/making.close.com/posts/building_better_email_integrations_pt_1.md

 ---
 Building better email integration Pt.
 1
 =======================================
-This is the first part in an on-going series about Close.io email backend.
+This is the first part in an on-going series about the email backend in Close.
 We'll cover a variety of high and low-level tricks we use to ensure you get the best possible email integration out there.
 Shoot us an email (engineering@) if you'd like to have us cover any particular aspects of our email integration.

 Per-recipient tracking pixels
 -----------------------------